Nandy78/Data-Science/Recruit-Restaraunt-Visitor-Forecasting-main/README.md

-# Recruit Restaraunt Visitor Forecasting
+# Recruit Restaurant Visitor Forecasting

 In this competition, contestants are challenged to use reservation and visitation data to predict the total number of visitors to a restaurant for future dates.
 This information will help restaurants be much more efficient and allow them to focus on creating an enjoyable dining experience for their customers.